-Serbia mining: Mining concessions, fees and challenges for investors27.
-May 2015. / Mining
+Serbia mining: Mining concessions, fees and challenges for investors, Mining

 Law on Fees for Using Public Goods was being prepared, by which the amounts of charges, i.e. the basis for their calculation, would be defined.
 The amount of the mining leasing rate will be determined according to the agreement with the Ministry of Mining.
 Draft law should be finished in six months, after which a public debate and law adoption will ensue.

 New law would envisage control and collection mechanisms.
 Charges are currently defined by various laws and by-laws, whereas the new law will consolidate all charges for using public goods.